Informatics-founded startup wins UKRI Agentic AI Pioneers Prize

 • reduce uncertainty in decision-making

-• optimise time, cost, and resources
+• optimise time, cost, and resource use

 • accelerate progress from early-stage discovery to real-world application